dsp2003/clef/README.md

 - 2015/03/24 v23 - added option to install on both Stable and Nightly, patched teleporter object to be craftable and transferable, added portable teleporter, added cheats
 - 2015/03/22 v22 - added Wreckage of Dreadwing quest, patched Dreadwing quest to obtain matteritem and Bonus Armour, added Bad To The Bone quest and Decoy Princess Schematics decorative object.
 Bone Dragon boss is now integrated into quest line
 - 2015/03/21 v21 - added Power Loom object (based on mod by I Said No), added reworked Chucklefish icon and logo animation
-- 2015/03/17 v20 - erchius crystal from liquid fuel and diamonds, erchius crystal as fuel, does not deserve a separate version number
-- 2015/03/16 v20 - balanced pixel prices for old furnaces, blocks of Erchius Crystals drop Erchius Crystals
+- 2015/03/17 v20 - balanced pixel prices for old furnaces, blocks of Erchius Crystals drop Erchius Crystals, erchius crystal from liquid fuel and diamonds, erchius crystal as fuel
 - 2015/03/15 v19 - added Old Stone Furnace, Old Alloy Furnace and Monster's Brain in a Jar, renamed Distress Beacon and fixed quest descriptions
 - 2015/03/04 v18 - added Creative Mode spawn recipes for every restored/implemented item, re-added stone tools (axe, pickaxe and hoe), added recipe for vanilla diamond armor, fixed links to restored vanilla armour sets (silver, golden, platinum, matter)
 - 2015/03/03 v17 - removed "wellfed" effect from CLeF consumables, added plain Popcorn consumable and recipe for cooking and kitchen categories, cloned and repainted distress beacon object in order to remove possible collisions with other mods, removed recipe for vanilla distress beacon